-The following tables illustrate (a) Total Households and Average Household Size, (b) Household Tenure, (c) Households by Income, and (d) Renter Households by Size, within the population in the PMA, the MSA and nationally from 2000 through 2025.
+The following tables illustrate (a) Total Households and Average Household Size, (b) Household Tenure, (c) Households by Income, (d) Renter Households by Size, and (e) Housing for Older Persons Households 55+ within the population in the MSA, the PMA and nationally from 2000 through 2025.

+2a.
 Total Number of Households and Average Household Size